 Sidewalks shall be located along both sides of arterial roads, both sides of collector roads where high traffic volumes are anticipated, and on one side along low volume collectors and local roads.
-Refer to the Zoning Standards Chart for additional information regarding the requirements for sidewalks.
+Refer to Table 1: Zoning Standards Chart for additional information regarding the requirements for sidewalks.

-Greenlink corridors shall have a sidewalk and an asphalt path, on opposite sides of the road ROW.
+Greenlink corridors identified in the La Crete ASP shall have a sidewalk and an asphalt path, on opposite sides of the road ROW.
 This same standard shall be applied to arterial and high volume collector roads.